 Thomas Jefferson said that: "The care of human life and happiness, and not their destruction, is the first and only object of good government."
 While we may all have varied ideas about how to achieve this, the principle itself is surely not in question.
 Neither is a broad consensus that the democratic political establishment has somehow lost it.
 Mind you, we´ve been warned about this before.
 Aristotle, writing in 3rd century BC Greece, the birthplace of democracy, argued that only matters of the common good are right; matters for the rulers´ good are wrong (source).
 The ancient Greeks knew a thing or two about democracy.
 Plato described a 5-fold degeneration of democracy from the ideal of Rule by the Wise, through Rule by the Powerful, and ending in Tyranny (source).
 For the multitudes who despair at the inaction & indifference of government, both local and national, to their real concerns, maybe that point of tyrannical inaction & indecisiveness has now been reached?

 While many believe that these problems could be solved if only we could elect into power the right people, perhaps it is the system itself that is now the problem.
 For a start, in order to be elected in the first place, the candidate has to appeal to the electorate community; to give a reason why they, and certainly not the other candidates, is best equipped to address voters´ concerns.
 This is an immediate invitation to both slander the others... "candidate B is a rotten scumbag"... and also be dishonest... "vote for me and every day will be the first day of spring".
 Not a good start.
-Once in power, then no matter how well-intentioned the candidate may be, and many if not most are, their aspirations to create a better society immediately come face-to-face with the realities of the system; procedural limitations, huge workloads, the vast machinery of bureaucracy that resists any attempt to rock the boat and the realisation that the real power to effect change always seems to lie just that bit higher in the hierarchy.
+Once in power, then no matter how well-intentioned the candidate may be, and many if not most are, their aspirations to create a better society immediately come face-to-face with the realities of the system; procedural limitations, huge workloads, narrowly defined powers and duties, the vast machinery of bureaucracy that resists any attempt to rock the boat and the realisation that the real power to effect change always seems to lie just that bit higher in the hierarchy.
 Our would-be instrument of meaningful change, by degrees, inevitably becomes more and more distanced from ordinary people and enters a world of intrigue, dirty tricks, lying, naked ambition and corruption; in which idealism and good intentions have little chance of survival.

 But what is the alternative?
 Let´s go back to where we started.
 The political process starts with the community itself.
 For most people, the issues that they want politicians to address are those that affect them personally and directly.
 The Local Government Association now recognises that communities benefit directly from greater involvement in the way local services are delivered, citing 19 specific advantages on issues that the current system is increasingly struggling with, including enhancing well-being, reducing costs and improving services (source).
 But isn´t this what we want politicians to do... and recognise that they are failing to do?
 The implication is clear: everyone benefits when political power is restored to communities.
 By a system of electing politicians to act on our behalf, the reverse happens and the ability to influence public services is actually removed from communities; producing disillusionment, discontent and disinterest.